chrisro935/Termux_morse/README.md

-# Termux_morse
+# morse.sh
-Morse code encryption and decryption excitable in termux with playback.
+Simple bash script for morse code encryption and decryption excitable in termux with playback.

 you'll need to add the .wav files for the dots and dashes.